 For even more tips, read our in-depth guide to writing a targeted resume.

-Tip: Include a resume title and summary
+Resume tip: Include a title and resume summary

 A resume title that mirrors the exact title of the job you’re applying for won’t just help you get past ATS, it’ll also signal to a hiring manager that you’re a good fit for this job in particular.
 Including a resume summary is taking things one step further — while resume summaries aren’t necessary in all situations, they’re a good idea if you’re changing careers or otherwise want to highlight something that isn’t immediately obvious from the body of your resume.

-Tip: Write a cover letter
+Resume tip: Write a cover letter

 Cover letters are becoming less common, but aren’t going anywhere in 2022.